kiwiozy/NCC/CHATGPT_QUESTION_MMS_OPTIONS.md

 ### 6. **Recommendation**

 Based on:
+- **CRITICAL:** Two-way communication on single number (`61488868772`)
 - **Australian context** (compliance, patient expectations)
 - **Clinic use case** (low-to-medium volume, medical images)
 - **Budget considerations** (small business)
 - **Technical complexity** (small dev team)
 - **Time to implement** (quick vs. slow)
+- **Professional appearance** (consistent sender ID)

 **Which option would YOU recommend and why?**

 Rank them: Best → Worst

+**Specifically address:**
+- Which options allow using the same number for both sending AND receiving?
+- If Option 2 (Twilio parallel) is considered, how can we handle the different sender ID problem?
+- Is link-based workaround acceptable for a medical clinic?

 Explain the tradeoffs for each.